What to Read in a Contract? Party-Specific Summarization of Legal Obligations, Entitlements, and Prohibitions: Human Evaluation

 \section{Human Evaluation}

-We perform human evaluation of $8$ summaries each for $2$ contracts; $4$ for Tenant and $4$ for Landlord.
+We perform a human evaluation of $16$ summaries, $8$ each for $2$ contracts; $4$ for Tenant and $4$ for Landlord.
 Annotators are provided with a contract and the output summaries to rate them on several criteria.
-Different criteria are defined as: \begin{enumerate} \item{Informativeness: How informative is the summary for the given party from the review or compliance perspective?} \item{Usefulness: How useful is the summary for the given party from the review or compliance perspective?} \item{Accuracy of Categorization: How correct is the sectioning of the sentences in each category? } \item{Redundancy: How much of the content of the summary is repetitive or about the same topic?} \item{Accuracy of importance ranking: How correctly are the sentences within a category ranked?} \item{Overall: How good is the overall quality of the whole summary?} \end{enumerate}

-The annotators were legal experts; they went through the contract, and then scored the summaries.
+Different criteria are defined as: \begin{enumerate}[leftmargin=*,noitemsep,topsep=0pt] \item{Informativeness: How informative is the summary for the given party from the review or compliance perspective?} \item{Usefulness: How useful is the summary for the given party from the review or compliance perspective?} \item{Accuracy of Categorization: How correct is the partitioning of the sentences in each category? } \item{Redundancy: How much of the content of the summary is repetitive or about the same topic?} \item{Accuracy of importance ranking: How correctly are the sentences within a category ranked?} \item{Overall: How good is the overall quality of the whole summary?} \end{enumerate} The annotators were legal experts from India (1 female, 1 male); they went through the contract, and then scored the summaries.
 For the correctness of categorization, they also considered if the sentence belongs to a category directly or indirectly with respect to a party.
 For e.g., ``Tenant shall pay the rent to the landlord'', represents a direct obligation for the Tenant and an indirect entitlement for the Landlord.
 So, in case this sentence is present in the summary for both tenant and landlord, then categorization score with respect to tenant will be more than for landlord.
 Usefulness is scored with respect to a summary that the experts have in mind after reading the contract, whereas informativeness is scored only on the basis of the produced summary.
-We present the category-wise human evaluation score sin Table~\ref{tab:human-agent}. \textsc{ContraSum} obtains good scores in most of the measures and even better than references in few cases.
-However, it is rated low on diversity which is possible because we do not explicitly account for diversity during our modeling and leave it for future work.
+We present the category-wise human evaluation scores in Table~\ref{tab:human-agent}. \textsc{ContraSum} obtains good scores in most of the measures and even better than references in a few cases.
+However, it is rated low on diversity which is possible because we do not explicitly account for diversity during our modeling.